//Skateboarding & Community

 Jabbar means mighty in Arabic, it comes from the root jabr, which means “to heal” or “to mend a broken bone.”

 This image is a profound one: a doctor, in his white coat, holding a weapon, confronting the occupiers.
 The two acts—healing and fighting—are in sharp contrast, yet they are both defined by Jabbar.
-And in their totality, they lead to a singular result: the liberation of the people and the land.
+And in their totality, they lead to a singular result: the liberation of the people and the land, and the preservation of life.